HL7/PDDI-CDS/pages/_includes/start.md

 ##### TriggerDefinition
 {:.no_toc}

 The `TriggerDefinition` uses the Name Event, which allows triggering of an event opposed to a scheduled or fixed event.
-The `TriggerDefinition` for a `PlanDefinition` written for PDDI CDS MUST be based on one of the CDS Hooks requests `medication-prescribe` and `medication-select.`
+The `TriggerDefinition` for a `PlanDefinition` written for PDDI CDS MUST be based on one of the CDS Hooks requests `order-sign` and `order-select.`

 ~~~
 "triggerDefinition": {
               "type": "named-event",
-              "eventName": "medication-prescribe"
+              "eventName": "order-sign"
 ~~~
 ~~~
 "triggerDefinition": {
               "type": "named-event",
-              "eventName": "medication-select"
+              "eventName": "order-select"
 ~~~

 ##### Condition